 President, KVR Management Support Services Inc.

 This alumna committed to enjoy the ride

-Having worked in the Public Service for 31 years, Kami Ramcharan had a good set of skills that she could draw on in her career however she realized that an MBA would provide her with additional qualifications which could give her credibility across the organization.
+Having worked in the Public Service for over 31 years, Kami Ramcharan had a good set of skills that she could draw on in her career however she realized that an MBA would provide her with additional qualifications which could give her credibility across the organization.
 The MBA was also a great opportunity to broaden her network.
 Kami was looking for a Program that would provide a good balance between course work, real world experience and team work and found it in the Telfer Executive MBA Program.
 “I researched a few different schools and determined that the Telfer Executive MBA provided the best flexibility for my schedule allowing me to continue working full time as well as go back to school.
-I liked the design of the curriculum and the real world experience offered through the International Trip".
+I liked the design of the curriculum and the real world experience offered through the International trips.”